|

 The received view of evolution is stumped

-by junk DNA at the species level, which is preserved across generations
+by noncoding DNA at the species level, which is preserved across generations

 of a given species but not expressed.
-These unexpressed sections are also
+Despite the discovery

 What aspect of evolution theory predicts